Is Sologistics Australia a Clean Energy Council Approved Solar Retailer?

 Will you come to my house?

-We will!
+Normally we would!
 Every time.
-Actually we insist upon it.
+Actually we would insist upon it.
 Not because we want to try and sell to you, but because we believe in order to give you proper, genuine solar advice, a person absolutely needs to physically check out a number of aspects of your home.
 This is because a large part of the cost for you is in the installation process and everybody’s home is unique.
 You should protect yourself and NEVER engage with a solar company that tries to sell you a system over the phone.

 What is the process when buying solar for my home?

 Firstly, we are not pushy salespeople.
-We meet you to QUOTE & EXPLAIN to help you to understand your options.
+We engage with you to QUOTE & EXPLAIN in order to help you to understand your options.

-- We will visit you at your home and inspect a number of things including power boards, roof type, roof pitch, roof access, meters, distances between likely panel and inverter locations, shadow etc.
+- We will inspect a number of things including power boards, roof type, roof pitch, roof access, meters, distances between likely panel and inverter locations, shadow etc.

 - We have built our own automated quoting system and at this session we plug all of your details and the characteristics of your home into our quote generator and it automatically emails you a very detailed quote with an EXACT price to have the selected system installed on YOUR home.
 You also automatically receive our ‘Welcome Pack’ which is digital version of lots of the information we will have just taken you through.
 We also email you an image of the virtual roof layout as well as the estimated average daily energy output by month of the system we have discussed together.

 The whole process usually takes 1 – 2 hours.
-And once we leave, it’s over to you.
+And once we’re done, it’s over to you.
 If you want to proceed to installation, simply contact us and let us know!